saucelabs/sauce-docs/docs/test-fairy/sdk/remote-logging.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 TestFairy allows developers to log items with a session without logging into the console output.
-In some cases, there are workarounds that allow you to wrap the TestFairy remote logging method in a way that will both log to the console and to the session.
+In some cases, workarounds allow you to wrap the TestFairy remote logging method in a way that both log to the console and the session.

 <Tabs
 groupId="sdk"